 SHS does not perform abortion or adoption services.
 Referrals for these resources are routinely made by the clinician who diagnoses a pregnancy.

-Pregnant students may continue to take advantage of all available services unrelated to the pregnancy, including nutrition counseling.
-However, since we do not provide obstetrical care, students will be referred to local obstetricians or midwives for prenatal care.
+Pregnant students may continue to take advantage of all available healthcare services unrelated to the pregnancy, including nutrition counseling.
+However, since Student Health does not provide obstetrical care, students will be referred to local obstetricians or midwives for prenatal care.